phil-ho/mastermind/README.md

 - ✅ Uses [Random generator API](https://www.random.org/clients/http/api/) to randomly select 4 numbers from 0 ~ 7 (Duplicate numbers are allowed)

 Extra:
-- Mobile first design
+- 📱 Mobile first design
-- on-screen "keyboard" limited to Secret Code's possible characters provides straightforward  UI that doesn't need explanation
+- 👍 on-screen "keyboard" provides a straightforward UI that doesn't need a lot of explanation.
-- Results Modal to which reveals the Secret Code and number of Turns taken by player
+- 🧐 Results Modal presents at the end to reveal the Secret Code and number of Turns taken by player.
-- Clicking the title, Mastermind, or the question mark besides it brings up the Rules modal at any time, allowing the Player to restart the game.
+- ❓ Clicking the title, Mastermind, or the question mark besides it brings up the Rules modal at any time, allowing the Player to review the rules or restart the game.
-- Tab-enabled keyboard navigation for keyboard play

 # Process

-## Storybook
+## Storybook 📒
 Storybook is a tool I used for building the UI components in isolation.
 I like how it allows me to focus on the individual component and its interface.
 In the component library you can view the components, their variants, and even change their props and see the changes live.

 To start storybook: